-All students are entitled to an email, computing and web account.
+All students are entitled to a network login account which will enable access to computing resources.
 Accounts are automatically created upon successful enrolment and are accessed via a user id and password.
 Access to any other computing and communications facilities requires authorisation.

-Staff of the University are entitled to an email, computing and web account.
+Staff of the University are entitled to a network login account which will enable access to computing resources.
 Access to this account is created when the appropriate application has been authorised and lodged.
 Access to any other facilities is provided on a needs basis and must be authorised

 The University expects all users to exercise responsible and ethical behaviour when using the computing and communications facilities.
 Please assist the University to keep the network available and accessible by observing the following guidelines:

 - Take responsibility for using University computing and communications system in accordance with their appropriate authorised purposes.
 Unauthorised software must not be installed on the computers.
-For the purposes of this Policy, “unauthorised software” includes, but is not limited to, games, instant messaging and chat programs, file transfer and peer-to-peer file sharing programs.
+For the purposes of this Policy, “unauthorised software” includes any software not provided by the University.

 - Intentionally downloading unauthorised software or material breaching copyright is prohibited.